liorko87/crawler/README.md

 ### Installation

 The code tested on:

 1. `Windows 10 64 bit`
 2. `Ubuntu 18.04.2 LTS`

-To install the required packages run: `pip3 install -r requirements.txt --user` Sqlite3 should be installed on the machine
+To install the required packages run: `pip3 install -r requirements.txt --user`.
+Sqlite3 should be installed on the machine

 ### Execution